p0n1/tari-university/src/merged-mining/steady-state-analysis/multi_pow.md

 **LWMA Description**
 This sets difficulty by estimating current hashrate by the most recent difficulties and solvetimes.
 It divides the average difficulty by the Linearly Weighted Moving Average (LWMA) of the solvetimes.
 This gives it more weight to the more recent solvetimes.
 It is designed for small coin protection against timestamp manipulation and hash attacks.
-The basic equation is: https://github.com/zawy12/difficulty-algorithms/issues/3
+The basic equation is:

 ```
 next_difficulty = average(Difficulties) * target_solvetime / LWMA(solvetimes)
 ```

-## Tari Algorithm

 ## Hypothesis